NATO leaders meet as divisions threaten military alliance | DW | 04.12.2019

 Following a tense start to the two-day summit on Tuesday — marked by clashes between US President Donald Trump and French President Emmanuel Macron — leaders are due to focus on current and future threats.

 What happened Tuesday?
 The first day of the summit was marked by a series of tense bilateral meetings and press conferences in London, including contentious meetings with Trump.
-Turkish President Recep Tayyip Erdogan also met for high-stakes talks with Macron, Merkel and Johnson following Turkey's offensive against Kurdish forces in northern Syria.
+Turkish President Recep Tayyip Erdogan also met for high-stakes talks with Macron, Johnson and German Chancellor Angela Merkel following Turkey's offensive against Kurdish forces in northern Syria.
 Queen Elizabeth II held a lavish reception for leaders at Buckingham Palace in the evening.

 Macron and Trump trade barbs: Trump kicked off the summit by criticizing his French counterpart for saying that NATO was "brain dead."
 He called the French leader's remark "nasty" and said he could imagine France leaving NATO.
 He later softened his stance during a bilateral meeting with Macron, although the French leader said he stood by his comments and criticized allies in the alliance for having differing views on what constitutes "terrorism" — a not-so-veiled criticism of Turkey and the US.